borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

-- [ ] bug: math.random does not benefit from a changing seed

 - [ ] feature: add special alien moving horizontally and above the screen

 - [ ] style: change the design for the aliens' bullets